C-Loftus/C-Loftus.github.io/content/services.md

 ## Talon Consulting

-[Talon](https://talon.wiki/) is the optimal way to control your computer through voice, and is essential for anyone dealing with RSI, Carpal Tunnel, or other hand pain conditions.
-However, it can be tricky to understand.
-I have used Talon for over 3 years while completing my Computer Science degree from Princeton University.
+[Talon](https://talon.wiki/) is the optimal way to control your computer through voice, and is essential for anyone dealing with RSI, Carpal Tunnel, or other hand conditions.
+However, it can be difficult to understand.
+I have used Talon for over 3 years studying Computer Science at Princeton University and working in the healthcare consulting sector.

 I can help you no matter if you are:

 - a beginner looking to quickly get the best set up
 - an experienced user looking for more customization and a better understanding of Talon scripting